KareemMAX/Breaker-Ball/README.md

 # Breaker Ball

+> :warning: **Deprecation notice:** This repo is now read-only and I'll not add new features, accept PRs nor accept issues.
+If you would like to continue working on this repo please fork it.

  This was a small school project I made (to join a competition in which it turned out to be a scam 😢).
 This **Golden** piece of code was written back in 2016 when I was in 9th grade.
 It was made from scratch without any game engine using OpenGL.

  Please note that I have uploaded this repository without changing any code nor texture.
 All of these findings are in there original form (just added a comment in the Editor).